rancher/webhook/pkg/resources/management.cattle.io/v3/users/User.md

 ## Validation Checks

+### Create

+Verifies there aren't any other users with the same username.

 ### Update and Delete

 When a user is updated or deleted, a check occurs to ensure that the user making the request has permissions greater than or equal to the user being updated or deleted.
 To get the user's groups, the user's UserAttributes are checked.
 This is best effort, because UserAttributes are only updated when a User logs in, so it may not be perfectly up to date.